nikic/nikic.github.com/_posts/2021-10-13-How-opcache-works.markdown

 This does come with some limitations, because it is bound to the interned string mechanism.
 For example, if opcache is enabled but a script is not cached, then interned strings won't be used and consequently the class entry cache will not be available.

 One of the nice things about the class entry cache is that it is fairly generic and not bound to specific language constructs (like the run-time cache).
-If you write `new ReflectionClass(Foo::class)`, the class lookup can be cached, even though it is happens dynamically.
+If you write `new ReflectionClass(Foo::class)`, the class lookup can be cached, even though it happens dynamically.

 ## Persist

 The actual persistence of scripts into shared memory is relatively straightforward.
 The script is first compiled as usual, apart from some options to make sure no cross-file dependencies are used during compilation.
 The compilation result is moved out of the global function/class tables into a self-contained persistent script structure.

 Then the size of the required shared memory segment is calculated.
 This step must mirror the logic of the actual persist step exactly, but (mostly) doesn't modify the script.
 If the shared memory allocation fails, we can still bypass opcache and execute it as usual.
 The only modification the "persist calc" step does is to convert strings into SHM interned strings if possible, as interned strings are stored in a fixed size segment that is separate from the persisted script.
-Strings that are succesfully interned do not count towards the script size.
+Strings that are successfully interned do not count towards the script size.

 Finally, the persist step copies the script into shared memory and frees the original script.
 To do so it keeps track of an xlat table, which maps the original pointers to the new pointers in shared memory.
 This allows resolving repeated uses of the same pointer.